 Human creativity combined with limitless processing power is an unstoppable combination.
 Discover different technologies that are here and have already begun to revolutionise recruitment industry.
 Have you used some of them already?

 In its simple forms, Machine learning is a form of AI where, by using algorithms, it is possible to parse data, learn and make predictions.
 Basically the machine is trained with large amount of data and algorithms gives it ability to perform predefined tasks.
-You may hear about Artificial Intelligence, Machine Learning or Deep Learning, and wonder what is the difference, but they are just different and more sophisticated versions of each other.
+You may hear about Artificial Intelligence, Machine Learning or Deep Learning, and wonder what is the difference, but they are just subsets of one another: deep learning is a subset for machine learning, while machine learning is a subset of AI.
 In the picture below, the evolution of AI is described in intelligible way.

 To read in-depth article about the differences between AI, Machine Learning and Deep Learning, head to NVIDIA's blog.

-How can machine learning be used in recruitment?
+How can machine learning (AI) be used in recruitment?

 Jelpp is a great example of an applicant tracking software that uses machine learning.
 It is using large amount of existing quality information about the successful hires to find meaningful relationships.
 In other words it is analysing what kind of education and experience is valued for each of the positions and finding the most promising candidates on behalf of the recruiter.
 Jelpp analyses the open job position based on the job description and other parameters and compares those to candidates’ applications.
 After the matching, Jelpp gives you a list of candidates who are most suitable for the open position based on real hiring data.
 Naturally, you can choose someone outside the given list, but why bother, the AI has done the sourcing and you have just saved hours of your time.